Four Steps to Overcome Writing Procrastination

 4) If your writing is unstructured, what are you waiting for?
 Go make a plan!

 5) If your writing has no personal meaning, consider whether you're truly passionate about your project.
-If you are, try working through Write With Purpose as a way to remind yourself of why you write.
+If you are, try creating your Writer’s Mission Statement to remind yourself of why you write.

 6) If you've lost sight of writing's intrinsic rewards, try reading some of your old work or tracking your writing progress to see how far you've come.